davdma/davdma.github.io/_posts/2025-07-29-Learning-Git.md

 Merging branches takes all the changes from one branch and adds it to another using a merge commit.
 If you are on the `david` branch and you call `git merge main`, you merge the changes from the `main` branch over to your `david` branch.
 If on the other hand, you wanted to merge `david` onto `main` you would need to checkout `main` and `git merge david` from there.
 Often times you will want to add the newest changes from `main` to the side branch you are working on - to do this, you have to checkout `main` and call `git pull` to get the recent updates to `main`, then checkout the `david` side branch again to merge the updates from `main` in.

+Often times you will encounter merge conflicts.
+This can be daunting at first, but it is actually straightforward once you learn how to resolve merge conflicts in the editor.
+At locations of merge conflicts there will be conflict markers `<<<<<<<`, `=======`, `>>>>>>>`.
+While most editors give the option to choose between the current or incoming change, **you are free to modify the lines as you wish** (e.g. if you want to choose the incoming change but make modifications or create a combination of the current and incoming change).
+A common misconception is that you have to choose one or the other, when you can rewrite it however you like.
+Once resolved and all conflict markers are removed, save the file and stage it, then continue with `git merge --continue`.

 ---

 ## The Powerful Git Rebase